• Skip to primary navigation

 According to The Society for the Preservation of Irish Soda Bread, an Irish Soda bread has only these four ingredients.
 “Anything else added makes it a ‘Tea Cake!'”

-I do hope you feel free of course to try different versions of breads made with an Irish Soda Bread base, such as sweet versions with sugar, currants or dried fruit, or savory versions with caraway seeds, fennel or dill.
+Feel free of course to try different versions of breads made with an Irish Soda Bread base, such as sweet versions with sugar, currants or dried fruit, or savory versions with caraway seeds, fennel or dill.
 While these breads are not exactly following the traditional Irish Soda Bread recipe eaten since the mid-nineteenth century, no one is going to complain when they are enjoying your scrumptious creations.

 How To Make Soda Bread Without Buttermilk